craftcms/docs/docs/commerce/4.x/tax.md

 ![Screenshot of a new tax zone form with fields for name, description, and an address condition](./images/new-tax-zone.png)

 The tax zone consists of a **Name**, **Description**, and an **Address Condition** you can use to define the relevant area.
 That condition can be as broad or specific as you’d like, from one or more countries to specific administrative areas (like U.S. states) or postal codes.
+You can also designate a single zone to be used as the default when an order doesn’t have a shipping address.

 ### Postal Code Formula